irenehuangch/61040-fa22-fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if username or password is in the wrong format
+- `400` if username, name, or password is in the wrong format
 - `409` if the username is already in use

 #### `DELETE /api/users` - Delete user